hakanonal/treecounter/docs/journal.md

     - I am repopulating the main program on a fresh notebook [here](../main.ipynb)
 - I've almost completed the design of the program.
 I want to parse subtitles srt file properlly so I can loop though.
     - well with the help of chatGPT, I have started to write a parser and completed a beatiful parser that reads the text subtitle file and outputs all related data within a dataframe.

+#### 04.01.2023

+- So Is all components ready?
+Let's see if we can get the voltrun together.
+    -